AbdelrhmanUZaki/ZakiDLP/README.md

 # ZakiDLP (A GUI for yt-dlp)
-#### Based on yt-dlp, the cli program that downloads from [various websites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).
+#### Based on yt-dlp, the cli program that downloads midea from [various websites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).
 #### You can download the executable file from [releases](https://github.com/AbdelrhmanUZaki/ZakiDLP/releases).

 ## Workflow